Joint Inference for the Regression Discontinuity Effect and Its External Validity: Introduction

-To this end, this article develops simple joint inference procedures by incorporating the local extrapolation method of \cite{Dong_Lewbel:2015}---reviewed in the following paragraph---into the widely used robust bias correction (RBC) methods of \cite{Calonico_etal:2014}.
+To this end, this article develops a simple joint inference procedure by incorporating the local extrapolation method of \cite{Dong_Lewbel:2015}---reviewed in the following paragraph---into the widely used robust bias correction (RBC) methods of \cite{Calonico_etal:2014}.
 The \citeauthor{Dong_Lewbel:2015} approach is particularly attractive because it does not require additional covariates or design features and imposes only a weak differentiability assumption; in other words, it can be applied to most empirical settings.
-Embedding it within the RBC framework ensures compatibility with standard practice: since our confidence region is a natural extension of methods already familiar to empirical researchers, it requires no changes to the research design (including bandwidth choice), and hence, remains directly comparable to existing approaches.
+Embedding it in the RBC framework ensures compatibility with standard practice: our confidence region is a natural extension of methods already familiar to empirical researchers, remains accessible, and requires no changes to the research design (including bandwidth choice).

-Now, after introducing the \citeauthor{Dong_Lewbel:2015} strategy, we describe our proposal more concretely.
+To make our proposal concrete, we begin by introducing the \citeauthor{Dong_Lewbel:2015} strategy.
 Let $\tau(x)$ denote the treatment effect function with $x=0$ as the cutoff.
 Whereas most RD studies focus on identifying and inferring $\tau(0)$, \cite{Dong_Lewbel:2015} proposes examining $\tau^{\prime}(0)$, since this derivative contains information about the local extrapolatability of the RD effect $\tau(0)$.
 For instance, if $\tau^{\prime}(0)=0$, the estimated treatment effect plausibly extends beyond the cutoff, as illustrated in Figure \ref{fig: ex1}.
 By contrast, if $\tau^{\prime}(0)<0$, the treatment effect may decline at other values of the running variable, raising concerns about the generalizability of the RD effect, as shown in Figure \ref{fig: ex2}.